GearUp-Company/Maverick/README.md

   Maverick
 </h1>

-This GitHub repository serves as a backup and documentation hub for the Maverick meshtastic device.
+This GitHub repository serves as a backup and documentation hub for the Maverick meshtastic node.

 All official information and product details are available on our website: [Maverick Product page](https://takeyourgear.com/pages/products/maverick)